CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-A pump-spray acid formula (pH 4) that dissolves calcium and mineral deposits from glass, paint, wheels, and chrome.
-Spray on, dwell briefly, then wipe or rinse · the mineral film lifts without scrubbing.
-Community data runs mixed, putting it a notch below the category benchmark; no independent forum confirmation on severe deposits.
+A pump-spray acid formula, pH 4, dissolves calcium and mineral deposits from glass, paint, wheels, and chrome.
+Spray on, dwell briefly, then wipe or rinse; the mineral film lifts without scrubbing.
+Owner reviews run mixed, a notch below the category benchmark, with no independent forum confirmation on severe deposits.
 Glass rinses clear without residue per available reviews.

-The right buy for moderate hard-water spots on glass, paint, wheels, or chrome that survive normal washing.
-Multi-surface safe per brand disclosure · verify with a spot test before use on aftermarket paint-protection film or matte finishes.
-Buyers with only fresh, light spots likely don't need a dedicated remover.
-The mixed reception suggests variable results on heavy deposits.
+The right buy for moderate hard-water spots on glass, paint, wheels, or chrome that survive a normal wash.
+Confirmed safe for paint, glass, and chrome per brand disclosure, though a spot test is worth running on aftermarket paint-protection film or matte finishes first.
+Buyers with only fresh, light spots likely don't need a dedicated remover; results vary on heavier deposits.

 Marketing copy from McKee's 37, via Amazon.
 Not editorial.